earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 ~/example/generate-release.sh > Release
 ```

 At this point, you can try hosting this repo for yourself.
-In this example we'll use python's simple http server; however in practice you'll want
+In this example we'll use python's simple HTTP server; however in practice you'll want
 to use a production-ready server.
 Here's how you can start it up for testing:

 ```bash